DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-3-mentor-materials.md

 #### 1. Deciding how much information to introduce.

-Complete the section ‘Prior Knowledge Context’ for this lesson, summarising the content to be covered.
+Complete the section 'Prior Knowledge Context' for this lesson, summarising the content to be covered.
 Some things to consider:

 - Is this the first time that pupils will encounter the material in this lesson?